apache/cassandra-java-driver/manual/core/integration/README.md

 #### TinkerPop

-[Apache TinkerPop™](http://tinkerpop.apache.org/) is used in our [graph API](../dse/graph/).
+[Apache TinkerPop™](http://tinkerpop.apache.org/) is used in our [graph API](../dse/graph/), introduced in the OSS driver in version 4.4.0 (it was previously a feature only available in the now-retired DSE driver).

-If you don't use DSE graph at all, you can exclude the dependencies:
+For driver versions ranging from 4.4.0 to 4.9.0 inclusive, TinkerPop is declared as a required dependency, but the driver can operate normally without it.
+If you don't use the graph API at all, you can exclude the TinkerPop dependencies:

 ```xml
 <dependency>